Corsair XENEON FLEX 45WQHD240 Monitor Review

 52 cd/m²

-The SDR peak brightness is decent, especially for an OLED.
+The SDR peak brightness is decent.
 While it doesn't get bright enough to fight a ton of intense glare, it's fine if you have it in a room with a few dim lights.
 However, there's an aggressive Automatic Brightness Limiter (ABL) with Brightness Stabilizer off, causing large windows to be dimmer, which means full-screen webpages or documents aren't as bright as some other content.
-These results are from after calibration in the 'Standard' Preset Mode with the Color Temperature on 'Custom' and Brightness at its max.

-If the aggressive ABL distracts you, you can also enable Brightness Stabilizer, which limits the brightness in all content to the same brightness as a 100% window.
-This means there aren't any distracting changes in brightness, but the screen doesn't get very bright either.
-You can see the results with Brightness Stabilizer on here:
+If the aggressive ABL distracts you, you can also enable Brightness Stabilizer, which limits the brightness to a more consistent level across all content.
+This means there aren't any distracting changes in brightness, but the screen doesn't get very bright either, as you can see below:

 6.5